AlexLupo5/CSC212-Term-Project/README.md

     Up to three dotfiles named `convexHull_#.dot` will be created depending on the number of file          arguments provided.
 The terminal will also output the Convex Hull points of each file.

-    In the rare case that the dot files do not get automatically put into the cmake-build-debug:
+    In the rare case that the dotfiles do not get automatically put into the cmake-build-debug:

     Drag the three desired `convexHull.dot` file(s) from the `convexHull` project and put them in the      `cmake-build-debug` folder in the `convexHull` project.
     ```